SaladTechnologies/salad-cloud-docs/products/sce/guides/openvoice-api.md

     access and retrieval.
 - **Deployment**:
   - The Fast API is containerized using Docker, ensuring a consistent and isolated environment for deployment.
-  - This Docker container is then deployed on Salad compute resources to utilize processing capabilities.
+  - This Docker container is then deployed on SaladCloud compute resources to utilize processing capabilities.
-  - The Docker image itself is housed in open Salad Docker Container Registry for secure and convenient access.
+  - The Docker image itself is housed in open SaladCloud Docker Container Registry for secure and convenient access.

 ![](https://files.readme.io/160811e-FASTAPI.drawio_3.png)